Fritillaria meleagris: Distribution

 Fritillaria meleagris is native to Europe and western Asia but in many places it is an endangered species that is rarely found in the wild but is commonly grown in gardens.
 In Croatia, the flower is known as kockavica and is associated by some with the country's national symbol.
-It is the official flower of the Swedish province of Uppland, where it grows in large numbers every spring in the meadows of Kungsängen (“King’s Meadow”), just outside Uppsala, which gives the flower its Swedish name, kungsängslilja (“king's meadow lily”).
+It is the official flower of the Swedish province of Uppland, where it grows in large numbers every spring in the meadows of Kungsängen ("King's Meadow"), just outside Uppsala, which gives the flower its Swedish name, kungsängslilja ("king's meadow lily").
 It is also found, for example, in Sandemar Nature Reserve, a nature reserve west of Dalarö in the Stockholm Archipelago.

 United Kingdom

 In the United Kingdom there is some disagreement amongst botanists as to whether F. meleagris is a native species or a long-established garden escapee that has become naturalised over time.
 The plant was first described in the 16th century by herbalist John Gerard who had known of it only as a garden plant, and it was not recorded in the wild until 1736, which has led some to argue that it must be an escapee.
 However, the fact that its habitat is usually confined to ancient hay meadows, and it does not easily spread to adjoining land, leads others to the conclusion that it is a native species which became isolated from the European population when Britain was cut off from mainland Europe after the last glacial period.
 Clive Stace (2010) says that it is "doubtfully native".

 The plant was once abundant in the UK, particularly in the Thames Valley and parts of Wiltshire, and was collected in vast quantities to be sold as a cut flower in the markets of London, Oxford and Birmingham.
 During World War II most of the ancient meadows were ploughed up and turned over to the production of food crops, destroying much of the plant's habitat.
 A popular garden plant, it is now rare in the wild, although there are some notable sites where it is still found, such as the meadows at Magdalen College, Iffley Meadows, Oxford and the Oxfordshire village of Ducklington, which holds a "Fritillary Sunday" festival.
 It is also found in the North Meadow National Nature Reserve, Wiltshire, Clattinger Farm Nature Reserve, Wiltshire, on Portholme in Cambridgeshire and Fox Fritillary Meadow and Mickfield Meadow nature reserves in Suffolk.
 In 2002 it was chosen as the County flower of Oxfordshire following a poll by the wild flora conservation charity Plantlife.

+In the narrative poem Venus and Adonis, Adonis metamorphoses into a purple flower checked with white: